handle1337/chat-strike/README.md

 First, you must enable console logging, to achieve this you can do one of the following:

-+ For CS:S type the following into the in-game developer console: ``con_logfile <filename>; con_timestamp 1``
++ For CS:S type the following into the in-game developer console: ``con_logfile <filename>; con_timestamp 1`` (you must do this each time you open the game)

 + For CS2 or HL add `-condebug` to your game's launch options on Steam.

 If you used the latter option your path probably looks something like this: ``C:\Program Files\SteamLibrary\steamapps\common\Counter-Strike Global Offensive\game\csgo\console.log``

-Now open `config.ini` and set `gameconlogpath` to the appropriate path, there you will also set your in-game username and your openai api key.
++ Open `config.ini` and set `gameconlogpath` to the appropriate path, there you will also set your in-game username and your openai api key.

+Now you can do `python chat.py`

 ### Example